-Units Detailed Syllabus СН CO PO PSO Unit-1 Ratios -Inverse ratio, type of ratios, Proportions: properties of 8 CO1, PO PSO proportions, cross product, continued proportion 5,6 4 2 Unit-2 Simple Interest, Compound Interest, Elementary Permutation and 12 CO2, РО PSO Combination.
-Basic problems on Profit & Loss and Discounts, 5,6 4 2 Sequence and series: Arithmetic and Geometric Progressions Umit-3 Set Theory: Notation of sets, Singleton set, Finite Set, Infinite Set, Equal 10 CO3, РО PSO Set, Null Set, Sub Set, Proper subset, Universal set, Union of sets, 5,6 4 2 Intersection of sets, Disjoint sets, Power set, Venn diagram, Complementary set, Uses of set theory is business, De-Morgans Laws of Set theory.
-Unit-4 Matrix Theory: Introduction, types of matrices, Addition of matrices, 9 CO4, РО PSO Subtraction of matrices, Multiplication of matrices, Transpose of 5,6 4 2 matrix, Expansion of determinants, Properties of determinant, Applications of matrix operations in business decision making.
+Units Detailed Syllabus СН CO PO PSO Unit-1 Ratios -Inverse ratio, type of ratios, Proportions: properties of 8 CO1 PO PSO proportions, cross product, continued proportion ,5,6 4 2 Unit-2 Simple Interest, Compound Interest, Elementary Permutation and 12 CO2 РО PSO Combination.
+Basic problems on Profit & Loss and Discounts, ,5,6 4 2 Sequence and series: Arithmetic and Geometric Progressions Unit-3 Set Theory: Notation of sets, Singleton set, Finite Set, Infinite Set, 10 CO3 PO PSO Equal Set, Null Set, Sub Set, Proper subset, Universal set, Union of ,5,6 4 2 sets, Intersection of sets, Disjoint sets, Power set, Venn diagram, Complementary set, Uses of set theory is business, De-Morgans Laws of Set theory.

+Unit-4 Matrix Theory: Introduction, types of matrices, Addition of matrices, 9 CO4 PO PSO Subtraction of matrices, Multiplication of matrices, Transpose of ,5,6 4 2 matrix, Expansion of determinants, Properties of determinant, Applications of matrix operations in business decision making.

-- Trivedi, K., Business mathematics, Pearson Education India, 2011 - Mariappan, P., Statistics for Business, CRC Press, 2019. - Khattar, D. and Gupta, A., Business Mathematics: For University of Delhi.
-Pearson.
-Education India, 2011. - 4.
+- 1. Trivedi, K., Business mathematics, Pearson Education India, 2011 - 2.
+Mariappan, P., Statistics for Business, CRC Press, 2019. - 3.
+Khattar, D. and Gupta, A., Business Mathematics: For University of Delhi.
+Pearson Education India,2011. - 4.
 Gupta, B.N., Business Mathematics And Statistics, SBPD Publications, 2020

-Course Title: OPERATION RESEARCH & QUANTITATIVE ANALYSIS
+Course Title: Operation Research & Quantitative Analysis

 Course Description: This course will introduce students to the quantitative methods and OR techniques that are necessary for day-to-day business needs.
 The use of OR models by individuals and organizations enhances decision making.
-Businesses and governments can use the techniques and gain insights to enhance optimization techniques, decision making etc. and more over in overall planning to make better decisions.
+Businesses and governments can use the techniques and gain insights to enhance optimization techniques, decision making etc. and more over in overall planning, to make better decisions

-Course Objectives: The objective of this course is to enable students to:
+Course Objectives : The objective of this course is to enable students to:

-- Understand the techniques of operations research in Management. - Possess basic skills and knowledge of operations research and its application in Management. - Understand the basic tools of Operations research in solving the management problems using mathematical approach for decision making. - Know the formal quantitative approaches to problem solving and an inteition about the situations. where these approaches are appropriate.
+- 1. Understand the techniques of operations research in Management - 2.
+Possess basic skills and knowledge of operations research and its application in Management - 3.
+Understand the basic tools of Operations research in solving the management problems using mathematical approach for decision making. - 4.
+Know the formal quantitative approaches to problem solving and an intuition about the situations where these approaches are appropriate